NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

 included in the NJDEP footprints or MODIV data or were included but warranted cross validation.
 The methodology used for each of these attributes is now described.

-1. **Number of Stories**: This attribute was available in state inventory data but was cross-validated.
+1. **Number of Stories**: This attribute was available for the buildings included in the NJDEP inventory.
+Therefore, in developing the Flood-Exposed Inventory, image-based data augmentations' primary purposes were to cross-validate the inventory data and have the data compatible with integer floor counting notation used by the fragility functions.
+Information on the building number of floors was more sparsely pupulated in the MODIV database.
+As a result, image-based floor detections were essential in creating the Atlantic County Inventory.
+When MODIV did not provide the number of stories information for a building, image-based detections were utilized.
 2. **Building Elevations**: Building elevations are not available in state inventory data and required for both wind and flood loss modeling.
 The elevation of the bottom plane of the roof (lowest edge of roof line), elevation of the roof (peak of gable or apex of hip), and height of top of